 The homeworker revolution has well and truly taken hold in this country.
 The number has hit record levels in the UK: there are 4.2 million homeworkers, or around 14% of the workforce, according to government statistics.
 Of these around 1.5 million work exclusively from home.
-There are plenty of advantages to basing your business at home, but there are some issues you need to think about too.
+There are plenty of advantages to basing your business at home, but there are some issues you need to think about too, especially when it comes to your liability.
+In the event of an accident involving a client or member of the public, you need to know where you stand.

 It is so much cheaper and easier to run your small business from your house, particularly when you’re starting out.
 You don’t have the extra costs involved in hiring workspace, it slashes your commute (to zero), and you don’t need to worry about who looks after the dog while you’re at work.